rslint/rslint/docs/README.md

 ## Docs

-You can find user documentation for the linter [here](./user).
 You can also find documentation about individual rules [here](./rules).
-Finally, there are dev docs [here](./dev) if you are interested in contributing to RSLint or knowing more about how it works.
+There are also dev docs [here](./dev) if you are interested in contributing to RSLint or knowing more about how it works.

 ## Note